jeanleecole/archive/pages/Projects/metzerott_formatted.md

 In truth Franz was not stupid, though the connection between his mind and tongue did not act as rapidly as might have been wished.
 But give him time and he could think as clearly and plan as well as anybody.
 And thus on this Sylvester Night it was beautiful to see how evident he made it to all men that Polly belonged to him.
 He surrounded her with his own family, of whom Tina, recently married, was his confidant, and highly approved his choice.
 The pastor was amused, but unconcerned, as at something belonging to a distant and improbable future; and Gretchen, who still held fast her own immunity from accident, was mildly sarcastic and coolly critical.
 Polly did not rebel; she liked the pastor's family, even to Lottie, now grown stouter than ever, and apt to drop asleep on very small provocation.
 Tina and Polly were fast friends; and, as for Franz himself, his devotion was too absurd for any sensible person to consider seriously.

 It was the last hour of the old year, and "*Damenregiment*"[^Damen] was solemnly proclaimed by the Herr President.
 The ladies, he said, who for all the year had been under the rule of their lords and masters, for that one hour, were to have full sway.
-They were to ask, and their partners were not to refuse, to tread a measure devised for the total <p class="pagenum">Begin page 131</p> overthrow of the nobler sex.
+They were to ask, and their partners were not to refuse, to tread a measure devised for the total <hr><p class="pagenum">Page 131</p> overthrow of the nobler sex.
 In the "Männerchor Cotillon" the dancers stood in a circle as in "Tucker."[^Tucker] In the midst stood a table and chair, the former bearing favors and a nightcap.
 Up to this table each conqueror waltzed her chosen victim, and, either decorated him with a favor&mdash;in which case he waltzed her away again,&mdash;or&mdash;put the nightcap on his head.
 In which case, he naturally remained in his place until released by some more gracious Tänzerin.

 [^Damen]: Women's rule (German).
 [^Tucker]: "Old Dan Tucker" was the name of a nineteenth-century folk song that was accompanied by a game involving dancers in a circle.